Dashron/Roads/README.md

 ## CORS
 **Middleware to Apply proper cors headers**

-Sets up everything you need for your server to properly respond to CORS requests.
+This middleware sets up everything you need for your server to properly respond to CORS requests.

 The options object supports the following properties.